EddySupra/mlb-predictor/README.md

-# MLB Outcome Prediction System
+# EZSportsPicks

-Web-based application that predicts MLB game outcomes using machine learning and publishes daily predictions to a secure website for logged-in users.
+Web-based application that predicts MLB/NBA game outcomes using machine learning and publishes daily predictions to a secure website for logged-in users.

 ## Features
 - User auth (view predictions after login)